Pacific Sociological Association: Leadership

-The current executive director of the PSA is Lora Bristow.
+The current executive director of the PSA is Jarvez Hall.

 The presidency of the organization shifts each year at its annual conference.
 Recent Presidents include: 2014-15 Dr. Patricia A. Gwartney of the University of Oregon, 2015-16 Dr. Robert Nash Parker of UC Riverside, 2016-17 Dr. Karen Pyke of UC Riverside, 2017-18 Dr. Amy Orr of Linfield College, and 2018-19 Dr. Elaine Bell Kaplan of the University of Southern California.